Sheran Yeini: Club career

-Sheran Yeini began his football career with Maccabi Tel Aviv's youth ranks.
+Yeini began his football career with Maccabi Tel Aviv's youth ranks.

 Maccabi Tel Aviv

-He made his professional debut with the senior squad of Maccabi Tel Aviv under the guidance of coach Nir Klinger for an Israeli Premier League match against Hapoel Be'er Sheva in 2004–05.
+Yeini made his professional debut with the senior squad of Maccabi Tel Aviv under the guidance of coach Nir Klinger for an Israeli Premier League match against Hapoel Be'er Sheva in 2004–05.

 In the 2006–07 season, Yeini served on the opening squad for 10 matches due to injuries faced by the team's star midfielder at the time: Avi Nimni.
 Yeini showed great ability, which lead then Israel national under-21 team coach Guy Levi to summon him up for the UEFA European Under-21 Championship campaign, where Yeini appeared in 10 games.

 In 2012–13, Yeini was named team captain.
 For the most part, he played at right-back and has become one of the most influential players on a team that won the Israeli Premier League championship after a ten-year drought.
 On 26 June 2013, Sheran Yeni's contract was extended for an additional four years.

 In the 2013–14 season, Yeini continued to take a significant role with the team while participating in 29 league games and 42 official games in total, en route to winning a second consecutive state championship.
 During that season, Yeini reached his 200th Israeli Premier League game with the senior squad, while also becoming Maccabi Tel Aviv's record holder for most caps played in European Competition.
 By the end of the 2014–15 season, Yeini was part of the Maccabi Tel Aviv team that has won a third straight Israeli Premier League championship along with Israel State Cup as well as the Toto Cup (Ligat Ha'Al).

 Vitesse

-In the summer of 2015, Yeini has been transferred to Dutch Premier League side Vitesse.
+In the summer of 2015, Yeini transferred to Eredivisie side Vitesse.